httpreserve/tikalinkextract/README.md

 ## Known Issues

 * HTTP links that are formatted in such a way to be split across lines, thus include a newline \n character.
-* Limited to files TIKA recognizes, doesn't retry with other service (yet) (WordPerfect due in Tika 1.15)

 ## Resources that might help